coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 Subjectivity is:

-- the lens
+- the lens,
-- the filter
+- the filter,
-- the interpretation function
+- the interpretation function,
-- the internal “coordinate system” of meaning
+- the internal “coordinate system” of meaning.

-It converts Qualia into:
+It converts qualia into:

-- significance
+- significance,
-- emotional direction
+- emotional direction,
-- personal relevance
+- personal relevance.

 Subjectivity determines why the same stimulus becomes
-different experiences for different individuals.
+different experiences for different systems or individuals.

 ---